Police and Fire Pension Calculator

 This pension calculator helps you estimate retirement benefits for individual employees or entire departments.
 Choose a subscription plan to begin:

-• System-Wide: $250/year - Full system with CSV upload and employee editor.
+• Systemwide: $19.99/month billed annually as $239.88/yr plus applicable taxes - Full system with CSV upload and employee editor.
 No maximum employee limit.
 This subscription is an invaluable tool for pension plan negotiations, allowing you to quickly calculate and feed the most advantageous numbers to actuaries for analysis.
 It saves significant time and avoids extremely costly and slow traditional actuarial calculations, enabling rapid scenario modeling and strategic planning.
+Auto-renews annually, cancel anytime.

 Individual Calculations